Latin and Greek: Language Similarities and Differences

 sympathy sympathia σῠμπᾰ́θειᾰ (sumpatheia)

-Interestingly, the Latin alphabet is not the only major alphabet that is derived from the Greek alphabet.
-The Cyrillic script which is used by several Slavic languages is also derived from the Greek alphabet.
+Interestingly, the Latin script is not the only one still in use that owes a debt to the Greeks.
+The Cyrillic script that several Slavic languages use, including Russian, is also derived from the Greek alphabet.

 The table below shows the 24 letters of the Greek alphabet:

-Notice how the word “alphabet” is formed from the two first letters of the Greek alphabet: “alpha” and “beta”.
+Note that the word “alphabet” is formed from the two first letters of the Greek alphabet, “alpha” and “beta.”

 Ancient Greek and Latin quotes

-Many of those who learn a language of the classics are interested in ancient wisdom, and in seeing how humans thought two thousand years ago.
+Many of those who learn a classical language are interested in ancient wisdom and how people lived and thought several thousand years ago, and these are some examples.

 Greek quotes